 Most likely, your people won’t compromise security on purpose.
-But a simple lack of cybersecurity knowledge can lead to unintended breaches.
+However, a simple lack of cybersecurity knowledge can lead to unintended breaches.
 Accidents happen.
 One click on a malicious email can bring down a network.

 That’s why awareness and training are essential first steps toward people protection.

-Without properly-trained users, even a well-protected network becomes vulnerable.
+Without properly trained users, even a well-protected network becomes vulnerable.
 Make sure your people know how to identify phishing emails and other security threats.
 Inform them of your security policies.
 Tell them how to properly report incidents.

-But people protection covers more than just your own employees.
+But people protection covers more than just your employees.
 You also need to think about visitors.
 When outside vendors or contractors arrive, do you let them navigate your facility on their own, or do you escort them?
 Every company policy will look different, but to stay secure, you should have a plan for handling visitors.